PacktPublishing/Perl-6-Deep-Dive/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-All the code files are present in their respective code folders.

 The code will look like the following:
 ```
 my $a = 10;